Community Detection and Stochastic Block Models: Community detection, clustering and block models

-The most basic task of community detection, or more specifically graph clustering,\footnote{In this note, the terms communities and clusters are used exchangeably.} consists in partitioning the vertices of a graph into clusters that are more densely connected.
-From a more general point of view, community structures may also refer to groups of vertices that connect similarly to the rest of the graphs without having necessarily a higher inner density, such as disassortative communities that have higher external connectivity.
-Note that the terminology of `community' is sometimes used only for assortative clusters in the literature, but we adopt here a more general definition.
-Community detection may also be performed on graphs where edges have labels or intensities, which allows to model the more general clustering problem (where labels represent similarity functions) or on hyper-graphs which go beyond pairwise interactions, and communities may not always be well separated due to overlaps.
-In the most general context, community detection refers to the problem of inferring similarity classes of vertices in a network by observing their local interactions.
+The most basic task of {\it community detection}, or {\it graph clustering}, consists in partitioning the vertices of a graph into clusters that are more densely connected.
+From a more general point of view, community structures may also refer to groups of vertices that connect similarly to the rest of the graph without having necessarily a higher inner density, such as disassortative communities that have higher external connectivity.
+Note that the terminology of `community' is sometimes used only for assortative clusters in the literature, but we adopt here the more general definition.
+Community detection may also be performed on graphs where edges have labels or intensities, and if these labels represent similarities among data points, the problem may be called {\it data clustering.} In this monograph, we will use the terms communities and clusters exchangeably.
+Further, one may also have access to interactions that go beyond pairs of vertices, such as in hypergraphs, and communities may not always be well separated due to overlaps.
+In the most general context, community detection refers to the problem of inferring similarity classes of vertices in a network by having access to measurements of local interactions.

-Community detection and clustering are central problems in machine learning and data mining.
-A vast amount of data sets can be represented as a network of interacting items, and one of the first features of interest in such networks is to understand which items are ``alike,'' as an end or as preliminary step towards other learning tasks.
-Community detection is used in particular to understand sociological behavior \cite{airoldi,fortunato,social1}, protein to protein interactions \cite{ppi2,marcotte}, gene expressions \cite{gene-expr2,gene-survey}, recommendation systems \cite{amazon,reco1,srikant-rec}, medical prognosis \cite{tumor}, DNA 3D folding \cite{irineo}, image segmentation \cite{image1}, natural language processing \cite{ball}, product-customer segmentation \cite{clauset}, webpage sorting \cite{cyber_comm} and more.
+Community detection and clustering are central problems in machine learning and data science.
+A large number of data sets can be represented as a network of interacting items, and one of the first features of interest in such networks is to understand which items are ``alike,'' as an end or as a preliminary step towards other learning tasks.
+Community detection is used in particular to understand sociological behavior \cite{airoldi,fortunato,social1}, protein to protein interactions \cite{ppi2,marcotte}, gene expressions \cite{gene-expr2,gene-survey}, recommendation systems \cite{amazon,reco1,srikant-rec}, medical prognosis \cite{tumor}, DNA 3D folding \cite{irineo}, image segmentation \cite{image1}, natural language processing \cite{ball}, product-customer segmentation \cite{clauset}, webpage sorting \cite{cyber_comm}, and more.